-Woottens main specialities are Auriculas, Hemerocallis, Irises and Pelargoniums.
+Woottens Nursery main specialities are Iris, Auricula, Pelargonium and Hemerocallis plants.

-We first started growing Hemerocallis over twenty years ago.
+We first started growing Daylilies over twenty years ago.
 Over this period our collection has become increasingly refined and we now concentrate largely on the new American Spider varieties and Unusual Forms.
 We feel the subtle and wayward looks of the Spiders and Unusual Forms make them much better mixers in the border than some of their more ostentatious cousins.
-Our Hemerocallis are all field grown and we despatch freshly dug divisions throughout the year.
+Our Hemerocallis plants are all field grown and we despatch freshly dug divisions throughout the year.

 Read more about our Hemerocallis collection or buy plants here

 No herbaceous border is complete without hardy Geraniums.
 Their informal grace is the perfect complement to more showy plants and their wayward habit will soften the most hard-edged of designs.
 The nursery grows over 60 different varieties of hardy Geranium which can flower from early spring to late autumn.
 The majority of our collection are propagated by division on the nursery and are available for sale all year round in 1-2litre pots.

 Read more about our Geranium collection or buy plants here